-In this section, we describe how to use ontology-based metadata to extract the semantics of both RDF data and queries.
+In this section, we describe how to use ontology-based metadata to extract the semantics of both RDF data and queries, and map them into appropriate semantic clusters.
 In our system, context data are described as RDF triples based on a set of context ontologies.
-We adopt a two-level hierarchy in the design of context ontologies.
+We adopt a twolevel hierarchy in the design of context ontologies.
 The upper ontology defines common concepts in a computing domain, e.g., context-aware computing, and it is shared by all peers.
 Each peer can define its own concepts in its lower ontologies.
 Different peers may store different sets of lower ontologies based on their application needs.
+The upper ontology can be extended with new concepts and properties upon the agreement among all the peers in the network.

 Figure 1.
-An example of context ontology
+An example of ontology for illustration.

-We illustrate the mapping process using an example of context ontology as shown in Figure 1.
-All the leaf nodes in the upper ontology are used as semantic clusters, and denoted as set $E = \{Service, Application, \}$ at each peer.
+To illustrate the semantic mapping process, we use an example of ontology as shown in Figure 1.
+All the leaf nodes in the upper ontology are used as semantic clusters, and denoted as set $E = \{Service, Application, Device, ...\}$ .
+The mapping computation is done locally at each peer.
 For the mapping of RDF data, a peer needs to define a set of lower ontologies and store them locally.
 Upon joining the network, a peer first obtains the upper ontology and merges it with its local lower ontologies.
 Then it creates instances (i.e., RDF data) and adds them into the merged ontology to form its local knowledge base.
 A peer's local data may be mapped into one or more semantic clusters by extracting the subject, predicate and object of an RDF data triple.
-Let SCn{sub} , SCn{pred} and SCn{obi} where n = 1, 2, ... denote the semantic clusters extracted from the subject, predicate and object of a data triple respectively.
+Let SCnsub , $SCn{pred}$ and $SCn{obj}$ where n = 1, 2, ... denote the semantic clusters extracted from the subject, predicate and object of a data triple respectively.
 Unknown subjects/objects (which are not defined in the merged ontology) or variables are mapped to E. If the predicate of a data triple is of type ObjectProperty, we obtain the semantic clusters using $(SC1{pred} \cup SC2{pred} \cup ...
-SCn{pred}) \cap (SC1{obj} \cup SC2{obj} \cup$...
-SCn{obi}).
+SCn{pred}) \cap$ $(SC1{obj} \cup SC2{obj} \cup ...
+SCn{obj})$ .
 If the predicate of a data triple is of type DatatypeProperty, we obtain the semantic clusters using $(SC1{sub} \cup SC2{sub} \cup ...
-SCn{sub}) \cap (SC1{pred} \cup$ $SC2{pred} \cup ...
-SCn{pred}$).
+SCn{sub}) \cap (SC1{pred} \cup SC2{pred} \cup ...$ SCnpred).
 Examples 1 and 2 in Figure 2a show the RDF data triples about the location and light level in a bedroom provided by a producer peer.
 In Example 2, we first obtain the semantic clusters from both the subject and predicate, and then intersect their results to get the final semantic cluster - IndoorSpace.